 For more information about the Portland Children’s Museum’s programs, click here or visit the museum at 4015 SW Canyon Road in Portland.

-Oregon History Society – FREE for up to 4 people
+Oregon Historical Society – FREE

 An EBT card can provide free admission for up to four people and a 10% discount in the museum store through the Museums for All initiative.